-Experienced life and health insurance agents at Dan Woron Insurance Agency can assist you by designing a policy that best fits your personal or business needs.
-We will help you protect the most important people in your life with the right life insurance, health insurance, and financial products.
+Experienced life insurance agents at Dan Woron Insurance Agency can assist you by designing a policy that best fits your personal or business needs.
+We will help you protect the most important people in your life with the right life insurance and financial products.
 We offer a broad range of optional coverage in Florida.
 Call us at (772) 878-7276 or start a Free Rate Quote.

 Life Insurance Products:

 - Variable Life

 There are two basic types of term life insurance policies—level term and decreasing term.

 - Level term means that the death benefit stays the same throughout the duration of the policy.

 - Decreasing term means that the death benefit drops, usually in one year increments, over the course of the policy’s term.

 In 2003, virtually all (97 percent) term life insurance policies bought were level term.